japananh/japananh/README.md

 ## About me

-- I'm a Backend Engineer, a Bookworm, and a Weightlifter.
+- I'm a Backend Developer, a Blogger, and a Powerlifter.
 - My work mostly focused on web development using **Javascript**, **Go**, and **MySQL**.

 ![Nana's GitHub stats](https://github-readme-stats.vercel.app/api?username=japananh&theme=buefy&show_icons=true)